nguyenphuhao/simulated-notification/README.md

   - Authentication
   - General

-- **SQLite Storage**: All messages are stored locally in SQLite database
+- **PostgreSQL Storage**: All messages are stored in PostgreSQL database (compatible with Vercel Postgres)
 - **Auto Purge**: Automatically purges old messages when a category exceeds 500 messages (configurable)
 - **Web UI**: Beautiful admin interface to view, filter, and search messages
 - **Message Details**: View detailed information about each request including headers, body, query params, and response